Quantum spin systems on infinite lattices: The toric code

-Note that the interactions is of finite range and bounded.
+The star and plaquette operators will be used to define the interactions of the model.
+Namely, for $\Lambda \in \mc{P}_f(\Gamma)$ we set Note that the interaction is of finite range and bounded.
 Moreover, it is translation invariant.
 By Theorem~\ref{thm:dynconv} it follows that there is a one-parameter group $t \mapsto \alpha_t$ describing the time evolution with respect to these dynamics.
-In the remainder of this chapter we will construct a ground state for this model.
-The exposition here largely follows~\cite{MR2345476}.
+In the remainder of this chapter we will discuss the ground states of this model.
+We will show in detail that there is a unique translationally invariant ground state, where we largely follow the proof of~\cite{MR2345476}.
+We then discuss other (non-translational invariant) ground states.

 The toric code is actually only one example of a large class of models defined by Kitaev~\cite{MR1951039}, usually called the \emph{quantum double} models.
 For example, to each finite group $G$ one can associate such a model.
 The toric code corresponds to the choice $G = \mathbb{Z}_2$, the smallest non-trivial group.
-Using similar methods as here one can find the ground state for any group $G$~\cite{phdnaaijkens}.
+Using similar methods as discussed here one can find the translationally invariant ground state for any finite group $G$~\cite{haagdouble}.